 The city completed Phase One in September 2020 -- removal of parking in the south half of the plaza and construction of a landscaped, pedestrian-only space and a new park shuttle stop.
 The Balboa Park Conservancy also convened a task force to plan the activation of the newly usable park space.
 The Friends of Balboa Park committed to a fund-raising drive to install several dozen park benches in the new space.

 The process for that re-imagining the new space continued in February 2020, when Estrada and C100 board member Michael Stepner brought in NewSchool of Architecture & Design students to develop concepts for Starlight Bowl, the Municipal Gymnasium and the plaza itself.
-Ideas included improved accessibility, public art, green space and food-and-beverage opportunities.
-The students suggested landscaped cultural feature recognizing the Kumeyaay Indian nation, night gardens, a farmer's market, food hall, a much expanded gym, and landscaped elements inside Starlight.
+Ideas included improved accessibility, public art, green space and food and beverage opportunities.
+The students suggested a landscaped cultural feature recognizing the Kumeyaay Indian nation, night gardens, a farmer's market, food hall, a much expanded gym and landscaped elements inside Starlight.
 "The Palisades: A Vision For Tomorrow" represents a roadmap for the Palisades in coming years.

 C100's board member and architect Robert Thiele prepared building permit plans for the ornamentation, tile installation and lighting on the auto museum.
 Through the COVID-19 crisis, the city managed to keep the wheels of Development Services moving and completed its review of the permit plans.